kritikhanna/kritikhanna.github.io/_pages/about.md

 ---

 Hi!
 Welcome to my website.  <br />  <br />
-My name is Kriti Khanna, I am a Founding Faculty, Assistant professor in Economics at Plaksha University, Mohali.
+My name is Kriti Khanna, I am a Founding Faculty, Assistant professor in Economics at Plaksha University, Mohali, India.
 My research interests lie broadly in the field of Macroeconomic Development.
 Particular sub-topics within this area that I am working on currently include - Financial and Labor Market Frictions, Heterogeneous Agents, Misallocation and Income differences, Structural Change, Trade, Crime and Production.  <br /> <br />
 I have also served as the founding Program Chair of the Data Science, Economics, and Business Program at Plaksha University between Aug 2022- Aug 2023.  <br />
 <br/>
 I was a recipient of the 'Dr. Walter J. Primeaux Jr. and Natalie A. Primeaux Scholarship' awarded to the most promising researcher completing his/her 4th year of Ph.D at the University of Houston.<br /> <br />